 How to format your box set

-You can construct your files using your preferred book formatting tool (I use Word for everything – yes, even very complex paperback files) – Word, Vellum, or any other tool you prefer.
+You can construct your files using your preferred book formatting tool (I use Atticus for everything – yes, even very complex paperback files) – Word, Vellum, or any other tool you prefer.
 What changes a bit compared to a standard single book is the order of what you put in there.

 Here is a simple description of how you go from three books to a single file for your boxed set.
 (I am describing as if you are in Word – you’ll have to interpret to suit whatever other tool you may use.)